zacanger/niddesa/text/generated-translations/cullaniddesa/05-sinhala-google.md

 Grief 'should be changed and visual calamities should be used instead of misery.
 (P. 1889))

 [APZ 2.5] (# apz2.5) {# apz2.5 .ref .apz හට
-The gain is seen, the loss is lost, the karma and the reward are mixed Reward and Karma Mixed Name Name Image and Mixed Image Name and Mixed Nation Followed, suffered from filth, was afflicted with disease, was beaten to death, Help is not a place of sorrow, nor a place of refuge
+The gain is seen, the loss is lost, the kamma and the reward are mixed Reward and Karma Mixed Name Name Image and Mixed Image Name and Mixed Nation Followed, suffered from filth, was afflicted with disease, was beaten to death, Help is not a place of sorrow, nor a place of refuge